Code of Safe Practice

 Immunisations

 Immunisation (vaccination) is available against Hepatitis B Virus (HBV), but no other blood borne viruses.
 The need for a worker to be immunised should be determined by the risk assessment where appropriate.
-It should only been seen as a supplement to reinforce other control measures.
+It should only be seen as a supplement to reinforce other control measures.
 Employers should make vaccines available free of charge to their employees if they are needed.
 It is recommended that a vaccination record is kept and a reminder of when it is next due.

 The Acupuncture Society recommends practitioners to be vaccinated against HBV.